 All our tickets are sold via Ticket Tailor – a carbon neutral B Corp who donate 1p from every ticket sold towards climate causes.

-Our performances at the Minack Theatre, Opera Holland Park, Falconhurst (Kent), Wolterton Hall (Norfolk) and Forde Abbey (Dorset) are selling fast.
-Do book your seats soon to secure your tickets.
+Our performances at Opera Holland Park, Wolterton Hall (Norfolk), and Forde Abbey (Dorset) are selling fast.
+Please book soon.